brainandforce/CliffordNumbers.jl/docs/src/numeric.md

 future).
 Use this type if your primary operations are addition, or if you need compact storage.

 However, there is one exception to this: `KVector{0}`, which represents a scalar.
 This type has been optimized so that operations with it are simply converted to scalar operations.
+Many operations on Clifford numbers that return scalars will return a `KVector{0}` to preserve the metric signature and other semantics associated with `AbstractCliffordNumber`.

 !!! warning
     It is important to note that k-vectors are not *k-blades* (the wedge product of k 1-vectors) or